 Mechanism Of Action

-Its exact mechanism of action is unknown but seems to inhibit the formation of glucose in the liver (gluconeogenesis)another possible mechanism of action may decrease glucose absorption from the GIT and its increased uptake by the skeletal muscle.
+Its exact mechanism of action is unknown, but it seems to inhibit the formation of glucose in the liver (gluconeogenesis).
+Another possible mechanism of action may decrease glucose absorption from the GIT and increase its uptake by the skeletal muscle.

 Adverse Effects: